 Katelyn is a Nidan, second degree black belt, has been training for eleven years, and enjoys it immensely.
 She started in our homeschool classes as a young child and is now in college.
 She loves mathematics and cats too.

-Grace is a Shodan-ho or probationary black belt.
+Grace is a Shodan, or first degree black belt.
 She started as a small child in our homeschool program.

 Grace is a Cadet Sergeant with the Central Aid Agency, working in both their rapid response group and as a leader of the Cadet Corps.
 She graduates high school this year and enjoys kayaking, climbing, camping, hiking, and pets.